 + * Print a floating-point number and then terminate the line.
 This method

-+ * behaves as though it invokes {@link #print(float)}
++ * behaves as though it invokes {@link #print(float)} and then

-+ * {@link #println()}
++ * {@link #println()}.

 + *